RichStone/mareposa/README.md

 $ mareposa create --ignore python,pycharm,linux
 ```

-Create a verbose README template, like the one you are reading right now:
+Or create a verbose README template, like the one you are reading right now:
 ```
 $ mareposa create --readme detailed
 ```